209 further coronavirus cases and two more deaths recorded in Calderdale

 There were also two more coronavirus deaths recorded over the weekend in Calderdale.

-It means there have been four deaths in the past week, which is an increase on two the previous week.
+It means there have been five deaths in the past week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Calderdale.